 - $connect – the route key responsible for connection initialization.

 - $disconnect – the custom route called when the connected clients or server disconnect from API.

 - $default – the route used as the message default handler.

 You can configure them using Serverless:

 Of course, we can also configure custom handlers.
-First, we need to define websocketApiRouteSelectionExpression.
+First, we need to define the route selection expression, that is websocketApiRouteSelectionExpression.
 This will allow us to point which field on a request will be used for route matching.
 For example, let’s define the action field to be used as a route source: